freerangeandy/ff-reality/README.md

 # Fantasy Football Reality 2020
-Compare weekly projected fantasy rankings (by ESPN analysts) of NFL skill-position players with actual performance.
+Compare projected fantasy football rankings (by ESPN analysts) of skill-position players with actual fantasy results for any week in the 2020 NFL regular season.

 ## Setup Instructions
 This project is made using Python 3.7.9, so if this version (or at least 3.7+) isn't installed on your file system, visit [python.org](https://www.python.org/downloads/release/python-379/) and follow the instructions to download and install python (as well as its package manager, pip).